Greek Cucumber and Tomato Salad (Horiatiki)

-Authentic Greek Cucumber Salad, also known as horiatiki, is a traditional Greek salad that is made in 10 minutes!
-This classic Mediterranean cucumber salad is loaded with crisp cucumbers, juicy tomatoes, red onions, Kalamata olives, feta cheese, and a tangy homemade Greek dressing.
+You can make authentic Greek Cucumber and Tomato Salad, also known as horiatiki, in 10 minutes!
+This salad is loaded with crisp cucumbers, juicy tomatoes, red onions, Kalamata olives, feta cheese, and a tangy homemade Greek dressing.
 One bite and you will have this salad on repeat!

 Prep Time